funql/funql-dotnet/docs/defining-a-schema/features/index.md

 feature.
 By adding only the features you need, you ensure that your schema remains lightweight and optimized for your use case.

-This section gives an overview of each feature, its purpose and how to add it to your schema.
+This section gives an overview of each feature, its purpose, and how to add it to your schema.

 ## Parse

 The parse feature enables the schema to parse raw FunQL queries into query nodes.
 Parsing is the first step in processing a FunQL query, converting it into an Abstract Syntax Tree (AST) for further processing.

-- **Purpose**: Converts raw FunQL queries into an internal data structure for further processing.
+- **Purpose**: Converts raw FunQL queries into a structured AST for further processing.
 - **When to use**: Add this feature when you need to parse incoming FunQL queries, e.g., in a REST API.
 - **Configuration**:
     ```csharp